kubevela/kubevela/docs/quick-start.md

 ## What's Next

 Congratulations!
-You have just deployed an app using Vela.
+You have just deployed an app using KubeVela.
 Here are some recommended next steps:

-- Learn about the project's [movation](./introduction.md) and [architecture](./design.md)
+- Learn about the project's [motivation](./introduction.md) and [architecture](./design.md)
 - Try out more [tutorials](./README.md)
 - Join our community [Slack](https://cloud-native.slack.com/archives/C01BLQ3HTJA) and/or [Gitter](https://gitter.im/oam-dev/community)